 This section discusses updating existing installations, adding additional DeviceMasters to an existing installation, and removing the NS-Link driver.

-Note: See the appropriate DeviceMaster User Guide if you want to swap one DeviceMaster for another DeviceMaster.
-See Locating DeviceMaster User Guides or Quick Starts on Page 8.
+Note: See the DeviceMaster Installation and Configuration Guide if you want to swap one DeviceMaster for another DeviceMaster.
+See Locating DeviceMaster Documentation on Page 8.